7 Immunity-Supporting Smoothie Ingredients You’ll Love This Fall

 The Superfood: Almonds

 How to use it: Make your life easy and look for almond milk that’s fortified with protein, like Orgain Organic Protein Almond Milk, says Wright.
 The brand has one third less sugar than other brands on the market.
-It’s also a good source of iron (a nutrient that stimulates white blood cell production), as well as 15% of your daily vitamin D and 20% of your daily calcium needs.
+It’s also a good source of iron (a nutrient that stimulates white blood cell production), as well as 25% of your daily vitamin D and calcium needs.
 Try it in a Triple Almond Smoothie — topped with the crunch of slivered almonds, it’s a delicious way to start any day.

 The Superfood: Ginger